SchoemanClaudia/TheScoop/README.md

 ## Credits

+- Stock Images (licenced):
+  -
+  -
+  -

+- My mentor for the support and knowledge shared.
-- Slack channel peers for their feedback and support
+- Slack channel peers for their feedback and support with errors.
-- My mentor for the support and knowledge shared, helping to keep this prototype simple and clean
-- Tutor Assist for the support
+- Tutor Assist for the support when debugging became overwhelming